IT’S ABOUT TIME…

 (Building 1: On the upper left, my workplace Building 2: The competitor, on the upper right corner and Building 3: Our accommodation, where I’m standing at)

 I avow that I’m impulsive sometimes, I make decisions without careful consideration about my future.
-I’m also the person who gets easily bored with a situation when I feel that it’s already routinary.
+I’m also the person who gets easily bored with a situation when I feel that it’s already a routine.
 You will go to work, do the same tasks over and over again.
 And sometimes even extend to 1-3 unpaid hours for nothing.
-Maybe, you will not believe but that’s how it works in some hotels.
+Maybe, you will not believe it but that’s how it works in some hotels.
 In addition, I play safe.
 I tend to establish a new comfort zone when I’m pressured, create a world that minimizes stress and risk when my ego got hit and run away from my problems.
 I had been planning this big move for 9 months after my 3-month-probationary.
 Imagine how early it was for a 2-year-contract, but still, I don’t have a clear or rough idea of what my life would look like once I quit.

 (The hotel that I’ve been working with for a year, facing the Arabian Sea)

-I’m now on the verge of giving up all my dreams and plans in the industry and thinking to transition to a new career.
+I’m now on the verge of giving up all my dreams and plans in the industry and thinking of transition to a new career.
 I remember a previous manager of mine told me “Think about the reasons why you signed on for the job in the first place.
 No matter how boring or unfulfilling your job has become, you probably took the job for some good reasons”.
 But even after thinking about all of my reasons a hundred times and after weighing things.
 I was unhappy and I can’t see myself anymore in this place and in the industry.
 It only made me realize that there was more to life than the corporate grind.

 (A gloomy weather on my last day)

-(Read article: “Flight WY0821 bound for Saigon” to see the real reasons why I quit my job)
+(Read the article: “Flight WY0821 bound for Saigon” to see the real reasons why I quit my job)

 I’m a quitter.

 Having said that, I quit my job.
 I’ll admit, it’s a bit tough to look confident and composed when you’re quitting your job especially in my field.
-I know it can create as much as of an impression and affect my reputation.
+I know it can create as much as an impression and affect my reputation.
 But by the time I filed my resignation, there’s only one thought that keeps running through my mind… “EXCITEMENT!”
 Yes, I’m excited!
 I’m excited to leave the place.
 I’m excited about my new journey and be the person I want to be.

 I know that moving to another place will somewhat yield frustrations and disappointments about unmet expectations.
 Yet, there’s one lesson I’ve learned in this journey which I’m very thankful for.
 “Be grateful”.
 Appreciate the things around you.
 I can say that I’m grateful for my experiences, whether it’s good or bad, during my entire stay.
 I’ve also realized that every experience we encounter has always had an aspect that you can be grateful for.
 Even sometimes it’s hard to think of one at the time.

 At some point in our lives, we have once experienced the lowest and the hardest.
 But it never stops there.
 Just keep moving!
-Never regret a single moment of your journey.
+Never regret a single moment of my journey.
 Maybe it’s not the right destination yet.
 It’s just a preparation for something better, for something great.
 Life is beautifully crazy!
 Step outside your comfort zone!
 Give it a try, because you’ll never know what this beautiful world has to offer you.

 “Don’t let the fire of your ambitions burn out.
 You must vow to follow your path with determination.” – Captain Usopp (One Piece)